Digital Photography Tips – Camera Basics

 Look at Other Photographers Work

 You may have already done this but if not I encourage any beginner photographer to spend a lot of time just looking at other photographers work.
 I think in photography this is a very exciting stage as every picture you look at will be new and creative to you.
 You want to look at as many pictures as you can and you will slowly start to develop a photography taste or preference.
-Do you like pictures of people or portraits, or do you find yourself liking pictures of food, buildings or landscapes?
+Do you like pictures of people or portrait photography, or do you find yourself liking pictures of food, buildings or landscapes?
 I know that there are many different categories of Photography and I am accused of oversimplifying, but there are four different categories of photography.
-With digital photography there is portrait photography, product photography, architecture photography and landscape photography.
+With digital photography there is portrait photography, product & food photography, architecture photography and landscape photography.

 Different Types of Photography